Graviton-Code-Editor/Graviton-App/readme.md

 <h2>How is made?</h2>
 <p>Graviton is an Electron app, coded on HTML CSS & JavaScript, it uses nodeJS.</p>
 <h2>Can i download it?</h2>
 <p>Right now there isn't any public release, it's on beta.
-It will be avaiable free and opensource</p>
+It will be avaiable free and opensource for Windows & Linux (and maybe MacOS) </p>